frameworkjet/FrameworkJet/README.md

 ## Web service

 ### Nginx
-If you use Nginx, look at the configuration below if you use SSL certificate for the encryption of the traffic:
+If you use Nginx, look at the configuration below.
+This configuration is for those cases when you use SSL certificate for the encryption of the traffic.
+Please take into account the root of your project, the domain names and the SSL certificates inside the configuration.
+You will have to change them for you application.
 ```
 server {
 	listen 80;